nishkalavallabhi/MBDS2018-NLPTutorial/README.md

 17th May 2018, 8:30-10:30 am, Iowa State University,Ames, IA

 # General plan for topics:
-* Concepts:
 - What is NLP, Where is it useful?
 - What is challenging for NLP from a computational perspective?
-- Some common NLP tasks
+- Some common NLP tasks and Python code examples
-- Different representations of text

-* Practicals: Text classification/Clustering/Topic modeling
+- Text classification Example

-* Software needed:
-python3+, gensim, sklearn, numpy, spacy, nltk
+* Software and libraries needed: python3+, numpy, spacy, nltk, tensorflow, keras, sklearn, gensim